What Not to Do If You Get Hurt

 Most insurance companies pay benefits every other week, although a few pay wage loss benefits weekly.
 These benefits are not taxable.

-If you would like to speak with Dan Siegel, call (610) 446-3457 or send an email, and Dan will respond promptly.
-All workers’ compensation matters are handled on a contingent fee basis, which means that you never pay a fee unless Dan Siegel gets you benefits or successfully prevents your employer from stopping your benefits.
-Give Dan Siegel a call at (610) 446-3457 or send an email.
+If you have a question for our firm, just click here!
+All workers’ compensation matters are handled on a contingent fee basis, which means that you never pay a fee unless the Law Offices of Daniel J. Siegel, LLC gets you benefits or successfully prevents your employer from stopping your benefits.
+Give our office a call at (610) 446-3457 or send an email.